The legend of La Llorona

 Generations of Mexican children have grown up afraid of La Llorona, a wailing woman whose misdeeds in life have left her spirit trapped on Earth, where she torments little children.

-She is some kind of legend, a myth and spooky bedtime story whose origins date back hundreds of years.
-The story varies a little depending on who tells it.
+Llorona is some kind of legend, a myth and spooky bedtime story whose origins date back hundreds of years.
+The scary story varies a little depending on the region and the person who tells it.

 We decided to tell you more about the story behind this song.
 If you are interested in some private or more profound research on the topic of Mexican legends – you are welcome to order a cheap essay about it.